HasseEllsater/D365FO-Table-browser/README.md

 # No support
 Use this with care, I have written this for my own use in my spare time, it is provided AS IS and it can break anytime...
 As I think this a useful tool, I want to help and share it with anybody who needs it.

+# Installation
+I have published a MSI file and a setup.exe file, it is important that you run the setup.exe to get all the dependencies

 /Hasse